-In accordance with Provision 31 of the UK Corporate Governance Code, published in July 2018, and Provision 36 of the AIC Code of Corporate Governance, published in February 2019, (the Codes), the Board has considered the Company's prospects and risks for the five-year period to 30 November 2028, which is deemed appropriate for a VCT business of the Company's size.
+In accordance with Provision 31 of the UK Corporate Governance Code, published in July 2018, and Provision 36 of the AIC Code of Corporate Governance, published in February 2019, (the Codes), the Board has considered the Company's prospects and risks for the five-year period to 30 November 2029, which is deemed appropriate for a VCT business of the Company's size.

 In considering and making this statement, the principal and emerging risks faced by the Company, together with the steps taken to mitigate them, were robustly assessed by the Board, as highlighted in the Business Report, including those that might threaten its business model, future performance, solvency or degree of liquidity within the portfolio.
-The Board concentrated its efforts on the major factors that affect the economic, regulatory and political environment, including the impact of the cost of living crisis, rising interest rates and high inflation being experienced in the UK at present, and the ongoing geopolitical uncertainty.
+The Board concentrated its efforts on the major factors that affect the economic, regulatory and political environment, including fluctuating inflation and interest rates, the ongoing geopolitical uncertainty, and the potential change in trading relations with the US.

 The Board also considered the quality of the current portfolio, the Company's ability to raise new funds, and the Manager's ability to source and secure new investment opportunities.
-As highlighted in the Chairman's Statement on page 14, the Board considers the Company's future to be positive.
+As highlighted in the Chairman's Statement on page 13, the Board considers the Company's future to be positive.

-The Directors also considered the Company's cash flow projections and underlying assumptions for the five years to 30 November 2028, and deemed them to be realistic and fair.
+The Directors also considered the Company's cash flow projections and underlying assumptions for the five years to 30 November 2029, and deemed them to be realistic and fair.

-Therefore, after careful consideration of the Company's current position, its future prospects, and taking into account the Board's attitude to risk and its ongoing review of the Company's investment objective and policy, the Board has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the course of the five years ending 30 November 2028.
+Therefore, after careful consideration of the Company's current position, its future prospects, and taking into account the Board's attitude to risk and its ongoing review of the Company's investment objective and policy, the Board has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the course of the five years ending 30 November 2029.